g-wilson/seba/README.md

 - Scope parameter is not used on the token endpoint.
 This feature is specific to scenarios where the end-user chooses what permissions they want to grant to the clients.
 Since SEBA is not concerned with authorization at all, it has been left... out of scope.

-## Storage
+## Persistence

-There is a Storage interface so that multiple providers can be developed.
+There is a Storage interface so that multiple storage backends can be developed.

 At the moment there is one provider, DynamoDB.
 It uses a single-table design to minimise provisioning steps, and allow you to use a truly serverless pay-as-you-use pricing model.